Cloud Integration – Keystore Monitor now available for Tenant Administrator

 Role NodeManager.read is available in the group roles AuthGroup.IntegrationDeveloper and AuthGroup.ReadOnly, and role NodeManager.deploysecuritycontent is contained in group role AuthGroup.Administrator.

 For all the actions in the tenant keystore OData APIs are available.
-The APIs are described in more detail in the SAP Cloud Platform Integration documentation chapter ‘API documentation – OData API’.
+The APIs are described in more detail in the SAP Cloud Integration documentation chapter ‘API documentation – OData API’.

 Keystore Deployment in Eclipse